 And while you’re out walking your pet, the likelihood of you meeting, and befriending, other people (and pets) also increases; 40% of pet owners say they’ve met people who have provided them with some form of social support through their dogs.

 3. Pets and mental health: interacting with pets can reduce anxiety

 If you can’t have a pet of your own, the good news is that even just regularly interacting with animals could help reduce your anxiety levels.
 The very act of petting a dog releases a hormone called oxytocin into the body.
 Oxytocin is known as the “attachment hormone” or the “love hormone”, and is associated with the warm, fuzzy feeling of bonding with your pet.

-There’s a reason why dogs are used for therapy - one study showed that just 12 minutes spent with a therapy dog reduced anxiety in patients with heart failure, while another study found that time spent with dogs - even over video - greatly reduced anxiety levels in university students.
+Another study showed that just 12 minutes spent with a therapy dog reduced anxiety in patients with heart failure, while one other found that time spent with dogs - even over video - greatly reduced anxiety levels in university students.

-4. Having a pet could keep you in better health as you get older
+4. Owning a pet could keep you in better health as you get older

 An apple a day keeps the doctor away - but can the same be said for owning a pet?
 As it turns out, there have been a number of studies corresponding pet ownership with health benefits in older people, and research shows that people aged 65+ who own pets make fewer visits to the doctor each year than those who don’t own pets.

-Owning a pet can come with several health benefits: they get you out and about, they keep you active, they add structure and routine to your life, and they could even keep you in better health as you age.
+The health benefits of owning a pet are numerous: they get you out and about, they keep you active, they add structure and routine to your life, and they could even keep you in better health as you age.
 But if you’re thinking of getting a new fluffy family member, just be sure to do so responsibly.
 While they might help look after you, you need to make sure you’re able to look after them, too.